-Social Support Center No. 2, a mental health institution in Hanoi, the report said.
-The institution's director later told Hung's colleagues that he had been admitted at the request of his mother and was not allowed to see visitors, the report said.
+Hung to Social Support Center No. 2, a mental health institution in Hanoi, the report said.
+The institution's director later told Hung's colleagues that he had been admitted at the request of his mother and was not allowed to see visitors, the

 The Observatory for the Protection of Human Rights Defenders, a coalition of three international rights groups, said in a public statement that Hung's mother had made no such request.
 The statement also said that before his arrest, Hung had been

-government, according to a copy of the legislation published on Wednesday in the daily government-owned newspaper New Light of Myanmar.
-The law's proposed guidelines prohibit the publication of any news that could disturb the rule of law, incite unrest,
+the government, according to a copy of the legislation published on Wednesday in the daily government-owned newspaper New Light of Myanmar.
+The law's proposed guidelines prohibit the publication of any news that could disturb the rule of law,

 The draft law also calls for the appointment of a new registration official, who will be charged with issuing publishing licenses and monitoring the media for violations of new censorship guidelines.